 If you’ve been diagnosed with macular degeneration, you want a care team that’s on the leading edge of eye care — a team that can help you preserve your eyesight.

-The eye care specialists (ophthalmologists) at University of Missouri Health Care’s Mason Eye Institute offer the most advanced care for macular degeneration in central Missouri.
+The eye care specialists (ophthalmologists) at University of Missouri Health Care’s Mason Eye Clinic offer the most advanced care for macular degeneration in central Missouri.
 As an academic health center, we provide experience, capabilities and advanced medical technology close to home.

 Our ophthalmologists are also educators and researchers, so you can be confident you’re getting today’s most advanced care.
 Our research is important to you because it means your doctor is knowledgeable about the newest advancements.
 When new discoveries are made, you can find the latest innovations right here — including today’s most promising treatments through clinical trials.

 When you choose MU Health Care, we can offer medical expertise, research and a range of services you can only find at an academic health center.

 The most common form of macular degeneration is age-related macular degeneration (AMD).
 AMD affects the macula, a part of your retina (the light-detecting part of your eye).
 The macula controls your ability to see objects directly in front of you (central vision).

 There are two types of AMD: